-Any Transfer of Interest, vesting, or relinquishment of Working Interest between the Parties under this Agreement shall be made without warranty of title.
+Any Transfer of Interest, vesting, or relinquishment of Working Interest between the Parties under this Agreement shall be made without warranty of title, except as to persons claiming by, through or under the transferor, but not otherwise.

 [Optional provision; check if Article 24.2 (Preferential Right to Purchase) is to be applicable.]